pablop16n/web-docs-scorer/README.md

 To adapt the values to other languages we used the scores and the labels provided as metadata in HPLT v1.2.
 Using a random sample of 10k documents per language, we select the 50% best language-scored documents and compute ratios for the punctuation, bad characters and numbers subscores.
 Medians for each subscore are computed and stored in `language_adaptation/medians_language.csv` using the script `language_adaptation/extract_ratios.py`.
 (GEMA: review this).
 Medians are is used in the main script (`crawled_text_qualifier.py`) to create equivalences between ratio and scores.
 (GEMA: and this)

-The application of the Spanish ratios-score logic to other languages which differ considerably from it, as shown in the following histograms, produces innacurate quality_scores which penalize undesirably documents that look good:
+The application of the Spanish ratios-score logic to other languages which differ considerably from it, as shown in the following histograms, produces innacurate _quality_scores_ in Korean which penalize undesirably documents that look good:

 ![alt text](example/spanish.png)
 ![alt text](example/korean_non_adapted.png)